junxit/us-congress-bills-114/metadata.md

 - 2016-07-11 — Placed on the Union Calendar, Calendar No. 529.
 - 2016-07-11 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 114-681.
 - 2016-07-11 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 114-681.
+- 2016-07-12 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.